Murder of Joanna Yeates: Investigation

-The investigation, called "Operation Braid", comprised 80 detectives and civilian staff under the direction of Detective Chief Inspector Phil Jones, a senior officer with Avon and Somerset Constabulary's major crime investigation unit.
+The investigation, called "Operation Braid", comprised 70 detectives, uniformed officers and civilian staff under the direction of Detective Chief Inspector Phil Jones, a senior officer with Avon and Somerset Constabulary's major crime investigation unit.
 It became one of the largest police operations in the Constabulary's history.
 Jones urged the public to come forward with any information to help catch the killer, especially potential witnesses who were in the vicinity of Longwood Lane in Failand in the period before Yeates's body was discovered.
 He stated that the investigation was seeking the driver of a "light-coloured 4x4 vehicle" for questioning.

 Jones said that officers had been "inundated with thousands of calls" and were "exhausting every lead and avenue that [they were] provided with."
 Police examined over 100 hours of surveillance footage along with 293 t of rubbish seized from the area around Yeates's flat.
 Crime Stoppers offered a £10,000 reward for information leading to the arrest and conviction of her murderer, while The Sun newspaper offered £50,000.
 Authorities advised people living in the area to secure their homes, and warned women not to walk alone after dark.
 Speaking on 29 December about the murder investigation Yeates's father said, "I fear that whoever has done this will never hand themselves in, but we live in hope that the police will catch who is responsible."